DanMorriss/nialls-barbershop/README.md

 #### Color Scheme and Fonts

-- The fonts I used for this site were imported from [Google Fonts](https://fonts.google.com/):
+- The fonts used for this site were imported from [Google Fonts](https://fonts.google.com/):
   - Sancreek for the headings
   - Tenor Sans for the body